Estimating Categorical Counterfactuals via Deep Twin Networks: Preliminaries

 \begin{define}[Structural Causal Model] A structural causal model (SCM) specifies a set of latent variables $U=\{u_1,\dots,u_n\}$ distributed as $P(U)$, a set of observable variables $=\{v_1,\dots, v_m\}$, a directed acyclic graph (DAG), called the \emph{causal structure} of the model, whose nodes are the variables $U\cup V$, a collection of functions $F=\{f_1,\dots, f_n\}$, such that $v_i = f_i(PA_i, u_i), \text{ for } i=1,\dots, n,$ where $PA$ denotes the parent observed nodes of an observed variable. \end{define}

 The collection of functions and distribution over latent variables induces a distribution over observable variables: $P(V=v) := \sum_{\{u_i \mid f_i(PA_i, u_i)\,=\,v_i\}} P(u_i).$ An example causal structure, represented as a directed acyclic graph (DAG), is depicted in Fig. \ref{examplescm}.
+We note that while this is a simplified causal structure our results extend to far more complex ones as those seen in fields like epidemiology.

 \begin{define}[Submodel] Let $M$ be a structural causal model, $X$ a subset of observed variables with realization $x$.
 A submodel $M_x$ is the causal model with the same latent and observed variables as $M$, but with functions replaced with $F_{x} = \{f_i \mid v_i\notin X\} \cup \{f_{j}^{'}(PA_j, u_j) := x_j\ |\ v_j \in X\}$. \end{define}